christhefrog/pawnctl/README.md

-# pawnman
+# sampman
- A pawn installation and configuration manager
+ A samp server manager